Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 Entry of direct personal information into our website (your name, telephone number) requires your affirmative consent.

-PP.1.16.
+PP.1.17.
 Security

-We follow generally accepted security standards to help protect the personal data submitted to us, both during transmission and once it is received.
+We follow generally accepted security standards to help protect the Personal Data submitted to us, both during transmission and once it is received.
 Data security is managed by our Information Security Management System.

-PP.1.17.
+PP.1.19.
 The Company as the Data Controller or Processor

 When the Company acts as the data controller we are committed to the enforcement of all aspects of this policy.
 We have developed internal mechanisms for the receipt of complaints, for the communication of data breaches and for joint data processing engagements.